nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-11-24-multiple-learners-iteration-2.md

 - The idea of bulk upload of certificates is something we are evaluating the tech effort for, which if introduced would perhaps change this flow in the future

 #### Completion dates
 Completion dates can apply to all learners or to individual learners.
 Research showed users expected the interface to adapt based on this choice, so we needed a clear way for them to indicate it.
-Users often missed the “add one to all” link, and although the idea of asking whether a date applied to one or all learners tested well, its placement in the flow wasn’t working
+Users often missed the “add one to all” link we explored in concept testing, and although the idea of asking whether a date applied to one or all learners tested well, its placement in the flow wasn’t working.

 <div style="display: flex; flex-wrap: wrap; gap: 1rem;">
   <div style="flex: 1; max-width: 48%;">
     <figure>
       <img src="completion-date-question.png" alt="" style="width: 100%; height: auto;">
-      <figcaption>Learners concept 2</figcaption>
+      <figcaption>Question 1 - is the completion date or all or one learner</figcaption>
     </figure>
   </div>
   <div style="flex: 1; max-width: 48%;">
     <figure>
       <img src="completion-date-all.png" alt="" style="width: 100%; height: auto;">
-      <figcaption>Learners concept 1</figcaption>
+      <figcaption>Question 2 - (depending on the previous answer either asks) all learners date or single learner date</figcaption>
     </figure>
   </div>
 </div>